Friday 18th May 2012

 Arizona $61,560

-Top paying states for sales representatives for technical and scientific products with annual salary:
+Top paying states with annual salary:

 (highest at top)